Archisinal/marketplace-app/README.md

 ## Deployment and Access
 **Marketplace Contracts**: Deployed on the Shibuya testnet.
 Check the [DEPLOYMENTS.md](https://github.com/Archisinal/marketplace-contracts/blob/main/DEPLOYMENTS.md) file for contract addresses.

-**Client Access**: The client can be accessed at https://marketplace-app-client.vercel.app/.
+**Client Access**: The UI can be accessed at https://marketplace-app-client.vercel.app/.

 ## Wallet Support
 The marketplace supports three types of wallets for user transactions and interactions: